IEEE-SB-VIT-Pune/agentPlay/README.md

 - Click the three dots in the top-right corner.
 - Go to Extensions > Manage Extensions.
 - Enable Developer Mode (toggle at the top-right).
--Click Load Unpacked.
+- Click Load Unpacked.
--Browse to the frontend/extension directory and select it.
+- Browse to the frontend/extension directory and select it.
--The extension should now be loaded and active.
+- The extension should now be loaded and active.

 On Windows:
 ### Key Components